minipief/pyva/doc/source/infinite_layer.rst

 A typical example application is the design of sound absorption systems.

 Infinite layers are a special version of one-dimensional system.
-Such system are one-dimensional in that sense, that the properties change in one dimension and remain constant for the over two space dimensions.
+Such system are one-dimensional in that sense, that the properties change in one dimension and remain constant for the other two space dimensions.
-The systems or layers are supposed to infinite in those remaining two dimensions.
+The systems or layers are supposed to be infinite in those remaining two dimensions.

 In contrast to acoustic networks from section :ref:`sec-acoustic-network` there is an additional variable required to describe the propagation parallel to the layers: the wavenumber perpendicular to the main dimension.